Allman Brothers Band Lineup Changes: A Complete Guide

 If Derek Trucks' introduction to the lineup emphasized the family bonds at the heart of the Allman Brothers Band, the group's next change served as a reminder of the terrible conflicts that once drove them apart.
 Prior to the band's 2000 tour, they announced they were parting ways with Betts for "personal and professional reasons," and for their next round of dates, they replaced him with Aquarium Rescue Unit guitarist Jimmy Herring.

 Herring quickly left the Allmans to join Phil Lesh and Friends (and later, Widespread Panic), but he was replaced by a familiar face: Haynes, who opted to soldier on following Woody's sudden death in 2000 by splitting his time between the Allmans and Gov't Mule.
 Although the ensuing years offered little in the way of new music, producing only one studio album (2003's 'Hittin' the Note'), they marked a period of remarkable stability and growing respect for the band -- one whose future was thrown into doubt on Jan.
 8, 2014, when Haynes and Trucks announced they'd be leaving the lineup at the end of the year.
-We still don't know what's next for the Allmans, but whether they decide to soldier on or put the band name to rest, it's been an incredible 45 years.
+The band then announced that they would end their incredible 45 year career with a string of October dates at their beloved Beacon Theatre in New York.